puzzle/ansible-training/content/en/docs/10/01/_index.en.md

 ### All done?

-* Think about why the container was able to connect to the servers over ssh without providing a password
+* Think about why the container was able to connect to the servers over SSH without providing a password
 * Have a look at the [ansible-builder GitHub page](https://github.com/ansible/ansible-builder)
 * Have a look at the [docs of the latest version of ansible-navigator](https://ansible-navigator.readthedocs.io/en/latest/) to see how the tool will evolve